rohsingh26/rohsingh26/README.md

 😄 Pronouns: ...Let's Do It !!

-⚡ Fun fact: ...I can learn any skills faster than you🤫🤫.... -->
+⚡ Fun fact: ...Eager to learn new technical skills.... -->

 <!---
 rohsingh26/rohsingh26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.